erikacolette29/Shiatsu/README.md

 ## Ice Box
 1. Make image of body clickable for meridians
-2. make all pages responsive
+2. Make all pages responsive
 3. Save Jitsu and kyo elements to calender
 4. Add animation